-Note: If you are requesting payment of a Part D drug that was prescribed by a Plan Provider and obtained from a Plan Pharmacy, call our Part D unit at 1-866-206-2973.
-Calls to this number are free.
-8:30 a.m. to 5 p.m., seven days a week.
+Note: If you are requesting payment of a Part D drug that was prescribed by a Plan Provider and obtained from a Plan Pharmacy, call our Part D unit at 1-866-206-2973, 8:30 a.m. to 5 p.m., seven days a week.

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
+(Calls to this number are free.)